 One of the most well-known names in luxury home theater design is Theo Kalomirakis.
 He’s an influential leader in the industry, and his designs take home theater beyond being merely a room with a big screen and lots of speakers, into a place with its own personality, where the homeowners can have a total sensory experience from the moment they cross the threshold.

-We spoke to Kalomirakis recently at Crestron’s Design Showroom in New York City this week where he was scheduled to give a presentation.
+We spoke to Kalomirakis at Crestron’s Design Showroom in New York City.
 We asked him about common mistakes, the importance of automation and how he approaches design.

 Are there any common mistakes people make when planning or building their home theaters?